avalon60/OraTAPI/README.md

 ### The row_version_column_name Property
 The row_version_column_name, need not be set, if you are not interested in the optimistic locking aspects of the TAPI generation, however, if it is set, <b>ensure that the row_version_column_name column name is not included to the `auto_maintained_cols` list of columns</b>.

-## Fine Grained File Controls
+## Fine-Grained File Controls
 ### Controlling File Updates
-Fine grain control over which files can or cannot be updated, is implemented via the OrtTAPI.csv file.
+Fine-grained control over which files can or cannot be updated, is implemented via the OrtTAPI.csv file.
 The location of this file is determined via the `ora_tapi_csv_dir` property, which resides in the `file_controls` section of the `OraTAPI.ini` file.
 If the associated property is unset, `ora_tapi` will assume its location as the root folder of the OraTAPI installation.
 The supplied OraTAPI.ini sample,